 Using this report and any relevant dSYM files, the crash report includes the complete stack trace with human-readable information.
-You can then log into New Relic Mobile and see each crash, including the method and line where it crashed, plus device and environment details.
+You can then log into New Relic and see each crash, including the method and line where it crashed, plus device and environment details.

 When you create a release build of an iOS or tvOS application, the names of methods and classes are stripped, leaving only machine-readable memory addresses.
 When the application crashes, the stack trace consists of this machine-readable code.